 - Policy 5.02 Program Review and Evidence Review of Standard 1 was amended to change all “Program Review with Feedback” references to “Evidence Review of Standard 1”.
-Policy 5.08 Site Visit Report, Optional EPP Rejoinder, and Response was expanded to require site team submissions (to CAE) are via CAEP’s accreditation system.
+Policy 5.08 Site Review Report, Optional EPP Rejoinder, and Response was expanded to require evaluation team submissions (to CAE) are via CAEP’s accreditation system.

 Scope of Accreditation

 Section III.
 Scope of Accreditation was amended to make more clear CAEP’s expectation that EPPs include all covered licensure areas in a submission for CAEP review and accreditation.
 The description of covered licensure areas was modified to defer to state/country/other governing authority definitions of licensure areas for which the program approval standards have been established.
 To achieve greater alignment with the standards of the Council for Higher Education Accreditation (CHEA), this section was expanded to include a requirement that EPPs must distinguish accurately between programs that are accredited and those that are not.

 - In addition, Policy 3.02 Advanced-Level Preparation was amended to remove paragraph (b) Add-On Programs so that a state’s definition of covered licensure areas, as described in Section III intro text, is used to determine whether any such programs are subject to CAEP review.